+A sealed enclosure will provide an airtight home for your subwoofer, for tight, natural-sounding bass.
 With sealed boxes, what is often referred to as "tight" bass is the result of what’s called linear, or flat, bass response.
 This means that across the bass spectrum, the output of a sub in a sealed box will gradually and evenly decline as the bass notes get lower, without any excessive spikes or dips.
 Fans of music such as classical or jazz will get a lot out of a sub in a sealed enclosure, as the linear response ensures that instruments like the cello or the low keys of the piano will sound clean and natural.

+A ported enclosure features vents (at the bottom of the box shown) that let air move in and out of the box to reinforce the sub's output for forceful, resonant bass.
 Ported boxes are great for people who want to get lots of low-frequency output.
 With a ported box, when the sub moves forward it creates a bass note.
 Then, when it moves backwards, it forces air out of the box’s port, which reinforces the bass output and reduces air pressure inside the box itself, allowing the cone to move more freely.
 This means you’ll get more output from a ported box than you will from a sealed box receiving the same amount of power — that's why ported subs are often described as "louder."

 The "boomy" aspect of a ported box is a little trickier to understand.
 The port of a given box will have a specific "tuning frequency" (you can find this in the "Details" tab of a given box's web page when you’re shopping with us), which describes the frequency at which air naturally resonates through the port.